gerytsv/under/README.md

 To seed the data, you can copy the content of the file `seed-under-db.sql` located at the root of the project and run it as sql query inside the MySQL Workbench in the `underdb` schema.<br>

+In order to login you can use the administrator account with username `TheBoss` and password `password`.

 If you want to seed only an administrator, you can do so by running the following script in the backend folder:

          npm run seed